nico-aero/Detox/docs/Guide.Contributing.md

 #### iOS

 For iOS, you must install Xcode and related tools.
-Refer to our [iOS dev-env guide](Introduction.iOSDevEnv.md).
+Refer to our [Setting Up an iOS Environment](Introduction.iOSDevEnv.md) guide.

 You must also have `xcpretty` installed: